ivan-sincek/xss-catcher/README.md

 ### XSS Types

 The most common type is the reflected XSS attack.
-It usually reflects malicious code only to the person who e.g. opens a malicious link.
+It usually reflects malicious code only to the person who, e.g,. opens a malicious link.

-Stored XSS attack is when malicious code gets stored (i.e. saved) into e.g. a database table, file, etc. It usually reflects to every person who loads the infected table, file, etc.
+Stored XSS attack is when malicious code gets stored (i.e., saved) into, e.g., a database table, file, etc. It usually reflects to every person who loads the infected table, file, etc.

-DOM based XSS attack reflects malicious code only to the person who e.g. opens a malicious link; but, comapred to reflected XSS attack, it cannot modify the HTTP response.
+DOM based XSS attack reflects malicious code only to the person who, e.g., opens a malicious link; but, comapred to the reflected XSS attack, it cannot modify the HTTP response but only already loaded HTML content.

 ### XSS Injections